Ghostbird/ESP32-Sensor-Web/README.md

-# ESP32 DHT Web
+# ESP32 Sensors Web

-Web view for a DHT temperature and humidity sensor connected to an ESP32.
+Web view for sensor connected to an ESP32.

-*Note:* This is not about the DHT sensor.
-This program can be modified fairly easily to show the data from far more interesting sensors.
+*Note:* The repository as is, is programmed for a DHT-11 or DHT-22 sensor (tested with both).
+However, it is not about the DHT sensor.
+If you modify the sensors.h file and the index.h webpage, it will work for any sensors that can be connected to an ESP32.

 ## Setup Arduino IDE